Located in the heart of Soho, the BREEAM Excellent 30 Broadwick Street provides high quality offices, as well as retail and restaurant space.

 Delivering BIM and BIM for FM

 The project demonstrates a new benchmark in our capabilities of delivering BIM and BIM for FM.
-This pioneering project involved developing an asset information model in accordance with the project deliverables during the construction and installation stages.
-The result was an asset information model with verified and useable information for use by BAM FM, which means more efficient use of site visits, the ability to assess health and safety risks before attending site and being able to deliver an increased first-time-fix rate.
-For Great Portland Estates, this means lower FM costs, less disruption to tenants, an ongoing asset history to monitor assets’ performance throughout their lifespan and a model that can be used by future FM service providers.
+This pioneering project involved developing an asset information model during the construction and installation stages.
+The result was an information model with verified and useable information for use by BAM FM (who are providing FM services for the first three years of operation).
+This means more efficient use of site visits, the ability to assess health and safety risks before attending site and being able to deliver an increased first-time-fix rate.
+For Great Portland Estates, this means lower FM costs, less disruption to tenants, an ongoing asset history to monitor and improve the building's performance over its lifespan and a model that can be used by future FM service providers.

 Demonstrates a new benchmark in our